 Please note we will provide you with your written confirmation by email or post if you do not have an email facility..
 If you book with us online, we will acknowledge receipt of your booking and then provide your confirmation by email.
 If you book by post or telephone we will send your confirmation by email or post if you do not have an email facility..
 All references to "your written confirmation" therefore means confirmations provided by post or email.
 It is your responsibility to check your emails regularly and to advise of any change to your email address.

 2. Paying for your property

 When you book your property you should pay the amount then due by Bank Transfer or by sending a cheque to the Company.
 If you are booking more than 3 months in advance you must pay a 20% Deposit (minimum £100).
 Providing the booking can be confirmed, the Company on behalf of the Owner will then send your written confirmation to you as soon as reasonably possible showing your booking details and the balance of your total holiday cost which must be received by the Company no less than 3 months before your arrival date at the property.
-If you book less than 90 days before your arrival date, payment of your total holiday cost is due straightaway.
-For properties booked less than 2 weeks before your arrival date your booking must be paid for in full by debit or credit card, or by bank transfer, at the time of booking.
+If you book less than 3 months before your arrival date, payment of your total holiday cost is due straightaway.
+For properties booked less than 2 weeks before your arrival date your booking must be paid for in full by bank transfer, at the time of booking.